How to Create a Retirement Spending Plan

 What Is a Retirement Spending Plan?

 At its most basic level, a Retirement Spending Plan estimates how you will spend money in retirement.
 A Retirement Spending Plan is a tool you use to translate your goals and ideal vision for retirement into dollars.
 This tool is used early in the retirement planning process, and it continues to be used and reflected upon throughout retirement.
-A Retirement Spending Plan helps to ensure you have accounted for all retirement spending needs as accurately as possible.
-The level of granularity one should include is based upon a combination of personal preference and level of confidence one has their financial resources can meet the forecasted level of bottom-line needs over time.

 Why Do I Need a Retirement Spending Plan?

 A Retirement Spending Plan serves many purposes while planning for retirement and while in retirement.
-A Retirement Spending Plan lays out existing expenditures next to forecasted expenditures to help in the following ways:
+A Retirement Spending Plan lays out existing expenditures next to forecasted expenditures to help you in the following four ways:

 Assure the reasonableness of your forecast